drajnauth/uC_Console/README.md

 Microcontroller Setup:
 ======================
 Numbers that start with # will be captured by the python program provided you indicated that its to be captured.
-Currently it can capture data set as follows
+Currently it can capture data sets as follows

-Single data points (float or integer) that will be plotted in real time
+A. Single data points (float or integer) that will be plotted in real time <br />
 \#1<br />
 \#2.2222<br />
 \#0.1234<br />

-X and Y data point that will be ploted once the "|" character is sent
+B. X and Y data points that will be ploted once the "|" character is sent<br />
 \#1,1<br />
 \#2,4.110<br />
 \#3,9<br />
 \#4,16.001<br />
 \|<br />

-Line X, Y series.
+C. Line X, Y series.
 For each Z values a X,Y line will be generated (e.g. Transistor Curve Trace).
-A new Z series will be captures what a "=" character is recived and the the capture will end and plot generated when the "|" character is received.
+A new Z series will be captures what a "=" character is recived and the the capture will end and plot generated when the "|" character is received.<br />
 \#1,1,1<br />
 \#2,2,1<br />
 \#3,3,1<br />